Adolescence is a time when many changes occur — physical, emotional, social and intellectual — all of which can influence a teen's nutritional needs.

 - Stay healthy as they grow into adulthood, by reducing the risk of chronic diseases such as high blood pressure, heart disease, diabetes mellitus, osteoporosis and some forms of cancer

-The number of calories each adolescent needs depends upon that individuals body size, amount of activity and rate of growth.
-The rate of growth notably increases with the onset of puberty (maturing from a child into an adult), which typically occurs late in middle childhood or early in adolescence.
-A teens appetite will vary from week to week or month to month, increasing during growth spurts, and decreasing during periods of slower growth.
+The number of calories each adolescent needs depends upon that individual’s body size, amount of activity and rate of growth.
+The rate of growth notably increases with the onset of puberty (maturing from a child into a young adult), which typically occurs late in middle childhood or early in adolescence.
+A teen’s appetite will vary from week to week or month to month, increasing during growth spurts, and decreasing during periods of slower growth.

-On average, adolescent males between the ages of 11 and 21 years need more calories per day (2,500 to 3,000 calories) than adolescent females need per day (2,000 calories).
+On average, adolescent males between the ages of 11 and 21 years need more calories per day (2,800 calories) than adolescent females need per day (2,200 calories).
 If your adolescent is involved in vigorous physical activity, this daily caloric need increases by an additional 600 to 1,000 calories per day.
 Remember though, it is usually never necessary to count calories; just be sure to encourage your teen to eat nutritious foods from each of the traditional food groups every day.

 Adolescents should get enough calories and the right amount of nutrients with an average daily diet that includes:

-For serving suggestions and approximate serving sizes, see Food Groups with Serving Suggestions.
+For suggestions and approximate serving sizes, see Food Groups with Serving Suggestions or go to ChooseMyPlate.gov.

 As mentioned above, there are times when adolescents have larger appetites, for example during growth spurts and periods of increased activity.
 Therefore, it is not unusual for teens to eat every two to three hours, meaning they want mid-morning and after-school snacks in addition to breakfast, lunch and dinner.
 Some examples of healthful snacks are: